Astronaut Frank Rubio sets US record for longest trip in space | KRDO

 Instead, the Soyuz MS-22 capsule returned to Earth without a crew on March 28.
 And Roscosmos launched a replacement spacecraft, MS-23, that docked with the space station on February 25.
 Rubio’s return date was pushed back to September as Russia prepared the next Soyuz vehicle, which will launch with a new crew of two cosmonauts and one NASA astronaut as early as Friday.

-To commemorate Rubio’s feat, he recorded a conversation with Vande Hei on September 5.
-NASA is expected to air the footage on Tuesday at 11 a.m.
-ET on its media channel.
+To commemorate Rubio’s feat, he recorded a conversation with Vande Hei on September 5, which aired on NASA’s media channel on Tuesday.

+“My family has been kind of the cornerstone that’s inspired me to hopefully keep somewhat of a good attitude while I’ve been up here,” Rubio told Vande Hei.
+“The resilience that my wife and kids showed — they they faced a lot of challenges this past year, and just thrived throughout the whole entire process … I’m incredibly grateful for them and for that.”

+NASA Administrator Bill Nelson also commemorated Rubio’s record-setting milestone in a social media post on Monday.

-“Rubio’s journey in space embodies the essence of exploration,” NASA administrator Bill Nelson said in a Monday statement posted on social media.
+“Rubio’s journey in space embodies the essence of exploration,” the statement reads.

 “As he breaks records as the longest serving @NASA US astronaut in space, he also paves the way for future generations of astronauts,” the statement reads.
 “Your dedication is truly out of this world, Frank!”